dynamite-123/dynamite-123/README.md

 # About Me 🌟

-I'm currently a **2nd-year undergraduate student** pursuing a degree in **Computer Science**.
-I enjoy exploring technology, solving problems, and creating projects that make an impact.
-When I'm not coding, you'll probably find me typing, playing chess or watching anime.
+-I'm currently a **2nd-year undergraduate student** pursuing a degree in **Computer Science**.
+-I enjoy exploring technology, solving problems, and creating projects that make an impact.
+-When I'm not coding, you'll probably find me typing, playing chess or watching anime.

 ---